NAS 3000. Survey of Native American Language. 3 Hours.

 NAS 3620.
 Post Colonization Issues in Indigenous Cultures.
 3 Hours.

 Also offered as PHIL 3620 and REL 3620.
 An examination of post-colonial issues in Indigenous cultures throughout the world.
 The course will focus on the individual and academic voices of Indigenous people.
 Attention will be given to issues of epistemology, ontology, metaphysics, religion, spirituality, ethics, and a range of social and political issues.

 NAS 3630.
 Native American Women.
 3 Hours.

 Also offered as PHIL 3630 or REL 3630 or WGST 3630.
-An examination of the contributions fo North and South American Indigenous women in the areas of epistemology, ontology, metaphysics, religion, spirituality, and ehtics.
-The course will include a range of Indigenous cultures, such as Alaskan, hawaiian, and Pacific and Atlantic islanders and will explore the issues faced by Indigenous women in the Western Hemisphere.
+An examination of the contributions of North and South American Indigenous women in the areas of epistemology, ontology, metaphysics, religion, spirituality, and ethics.
+The course will include a range of Indigenous cultures, such as Alaskan, Hawaiian, and Pacific and Atlantic islanders and will explore the issues faced by Indigenous women in the Western Hemisphere.

 NAS 4100.
 Native American and Criminal Justice.
 3 Hours.

 Also offered as CRJU 4680.
 An examination of the Native American experience in terms of the American criminal justice system.
 Cultural conflict, poverty, colonization, forced assimilation, and deculturalization will be examined as possible sources of crime in the Native American community.
 Further, the subject of victimization, as well as that of the importation of crime patterns and behaviors, will be explored.